-CAMBRIDGE (WHDH) - The remains of a former Korean War POW and Cambridge resident returned home Tuesday to be laid to rest, 65 years after he died.
+CAMBRIDGE, MASS.
+(WHDH) - The remains of a former Korean War POW and Cambridge resident returned home Tuesday to be laid to rest, 65 years after he died.

 Cpl.
 Ronald Sparks went missing in action in February 1951 and a returning prisoner reported that Sparks died while being held captive in a prisoner of war camp.
 Cpl.
 Sparks’ nephew Bob Sparks made it his mission to find his uncle; his father’s dying wish was to see his brother brought home.
 This past June, Bob Sparks received a call from the US Army’s Past Conflicts Repatriation Branch informing him that they had identified his uncle’s remains through a 100 percent DNA match.